-(Photo above: Mikel Pircey, a junior majoring in environmental sustainability, is the first paid coordinator for UW Tacoma's Giving Garden.)
+(Photo above: Mikel Pircey, a junior majoring in environmental sustainability, is the coordinator for UW Tacoma's Giving Garden.)

 On January 19, 2009 more than 80 volunteers showed up to remove blackberry, morning glory and other invasive species from a lot near what is now the University Y. The group also installed four raised garden beds at UW Tacoma’s Giving Garden.
 From these modest beginnings sprouted an idea.